Accelerating Atomic Orbital-based Electronic Structure Calculation via Pole Expansion and Selected Inversion: Numerical results

 \section{Numerical results}

-In this section, we report the performance gain we achieved by applying the PEXSI technique to an existing electronic structure calculation code that uses local atomic orbital expansion to discretize the Kohn-Sham equations.
+In this section, we report the performance achieved by applying the PEXSI technique to an existing electronic structure calculation code that uses local atomic orbital expansion to discretize the Kohn-Sham equations.

 The test problems we used are two types of nanotubes.
 One is a boron nitride nanotube (BNNT) with chirality (8,0), which is an insulating system shown in Figure~\ref{fig:BNNT256}.
 The other is a carbon nanotube (CNT) with chirality (8,8) shown in Figure~\ref{fig:CNT512}, which is a metallic system.
 According to the formula $d=\frac{\sqrt{3}a}{\pi}\sqrt{n^{2}+mn+m^{2}}$, where $a$ is the bond length and $(n,m)$ is the chirality of nanotubes~\cite{CharlierBlaseRoche2007}, the diameter for BNNT (8,0) is 12.09 Bohr and for CNT (8,8) is 20.50 Bohr.
 The longitudinal length of BNNT (8,0) with 256 atoms is roughly the same as CNT (8,8) with 512 atoms.